lsst/LDM-135/index.rst

 scan is about to commence, the shared scan scheduler informs `memman`_ about the tables the query will be using and how important it is to keep those tables in memory during the course of the query.
-When directed to keep teh tables in memory, `memman`_ opens each data base table file, maps it into memory, and then locks the pages to prevent the kernel from stealing the pages for other uses.
+When directed to keep the tables in memory, `memman`_ opens each data base table file, maps it into memory, and then locks the pages to prevent the kernel from stealing the pages for other uses.
 Thus, once a file page is faulted in, it stays in memory and allows other threads to scan the contents of the page without incurring additional page faults.
-Once the the shared scan of the table completes, `memman`_ is told that the tables no longer need to remain in memory. `memman`_ frees up the pages by unlocking them and deleting the mapping.
+Once the shared scan of the table completes, `memman`_ is told that the tables no longer need to remain in memory. `memman`_ frees up the pages by unlocking them and deleting the mapping.

-This type of management is necessary because the prime paging pool to satisfy system paging requirements is the set of unlocked pages holding file system data.
+This type of management is necessary to satisfy system paging requirements because the prime paging pool is the set of unlocked file system pages.

 .. _shared-scan-multiple-tables: